 High glucose levels readily cross the placenta and expose the baby to sugare that are in the diabetes range, which can cause complications for the baby.

 What steps can you take to minimise your risk of Gestational Diabetes in your next pregnancy?

-Studies have shown that a higher BMI (body mass index) as well as weight gain in between pregnancies increases a women’s risk of recurrence.
+There are benefits to prepregnancy weight loss.
+Studies have shown that a higher BMI (body mass index), as well as weight gain in between pregnancies, increases a woman’s risk of recurrence of gestational diabetes.
 Aiming for a small weight reduction prior to becoming pregnant, say 4-5 kgs, can be a significant benefit to women who have a BMI above 25kg/m2.

-Unfortunately, there is no magic bullet.
-A diet high in non-starchy vegetables (think greens, salad veg etc.), wholegrains, legumes, lean proteins (including low fat dairy) and fruit is ideal to minimise risk of weight gain between pregnancies.
-Reducing intake of processed and packaged foods is a great start, as these are particularly high in sugars, refined carbohydrates and saturated fat.
+Eating a healthy diet and adopting healthy behaviours before pregnancy may be associated with a reduced risk of developing gestational diabetes Adherence to healthy lifestyle and risk of gestational diabetes mellitus: prospective cohort study.
+Unfortunately, there is no magic pill.
+A healthy diet is high in non-starchy vegetables (think salad leaves, pumpkin, cauliflower, broccoli, and capsicum), wholegrain breads and cereals, legumes, lean proteins including low fat dairy, and fruit.
+These healthier foods are ideal to minimise risk of weight gain between pregnancies.
+Reducing intake of processed and packaged foods is a great start, as these are particularly high in sugars, refined carbohydrates, and saturated fat.